 \subsubsection{Biased steady state}

-The structure of the current carrying state is generally more complex in the Chern insulator model relative to the quantum wire model because there exist many more current carrying modes in the two-dimensional model.
+The structure of the current carrying state is generally more complex in the Chern insulator model relative to the quantum wire model because there exist many more current carrying modes in two dimensions.
 However, when the chemical potential is chosen to sit within the bulk energy gap, then the edge states of the Chern insulator are the primary carriers of current at low temperature.
-The current for a system with $N_{L,y} = N_{W, y} = N_{R, y} = N_{W, x} = 20 $ and $N_{L, x} = N_{R, x} = 10 $ biased by $\mu_L = -3.7$ and $\mu_R = -3.5$ at temperatures $\beta_L = \beta_R = 1$ is shown in Figure~\ref{fig:current_2D}.
-We see that, as expected, the current is carried primarily by the edge states.
-We conclude that in addition to driving the system to thermal equilibrium, the leads can also drive the system into a NESS with the expected properties.
+We numerically verify that the current indeed flows primarily on the edges of the bulk.
+Therefore, we conclude that in addition to driving the system to thermal equilibrium, the leads can also drive the system into a NESS with the expected properties.

 We also study the time needed to reach the NESS in the Chern insulator model.
-Fix $N_{L, y} = N_{W, y} = N_{R, y} = 8$ and vary the length of the insulator and leads $N_{L, x} = N_{W, x} = N_{R, x}$.
-Also fix the chemical potential inside the gap $\mu_L = -3.7$, $\mu_R = -3.5$ and take $\gamma = 0.05$.
+We set $N_{L, y} = N_{W, y} = N_{R, y} = 8$ and vary the length of the insulator and leads $N_{L, x} = N_{W, x} = N_{R, x}$.
+We also fix the chemical potential inside the gap $\mu_L = -3.7$, $\mu_R = -3.5$.
 Figure~\ref{fig:relaxation_rates_2D} shows the relaxation rate $\Delta$ as a function of total system size for different values of inverse temperature $\beta$.
-Panel (a) shows that the decay rate depends exponentially on system size in the Chern insulating phase.
+Panel (a) shows that the decay rate for the metallic phase ($V = 0$) depends approximately inverse polynomially on system size.
+This is the same qualitative structure as obtained from the one-dimensional clean metallic wire.
+Panel (b) shows that the decay rate depends exponentially on system size in the Chern insulating phase ($V = 3$).
 This indicates a rather slow approach to the NESS and is similar to the decay rate obtained for the one-dimensional disordered insulator.
-Panel (b) shows that the decay rate for the metallic phase depends approximately inverse polynomially on system size.
-This is the same qualitative structure as obtained from the one-dimensional clean metallic wire.